mcoot/tamods-server-gotylike/README.md

 - Eagle Eye

-TrapDetection that lets you see markers for enemy mines
+Trap detection that lets you see markers for enemy mines

 Increase opacity of stealthed targets that are within a short range